Finhaven/EIPs/EIPS/draft_token_validation.md

 assumptions about the use cases our validators will need to handle, and can make the API both small, useful, and extensible.

 The events are fired by the calling token.
-Since `Validator`s may aggregate or delagate to other `Validator`s, it would generate a lot of useless events were it the `Validator`'s responsability.
-This is also the reason why we include the `token` in the `call/4` arguments: a `Validator` cannot rely on `msg.sender` to determine the token that it's about.
+Since `Validator`s may aggregate or delegate to other `Validator`s, it would generate a lot of useless events were it the `Validator`'s responsibility.
+This is also the reason why we include the `token` in the `call/4` arguments: a `Validator` cannot rely on `msg.sender` to determine the token that the call is concerning.

 We have also seen a similar design from [R-Token](https://github.com/harborhq/r-token) that uses an additional field: `spender`.
 While there are potential use cases for this, it's not widely used enough to justify passing